“Human Dimensions of Oceans: From a Sociological Perspective” blog series is live on FATHOM.

 Download PDF

-Ocean Governance, Law, and Policy | 2025
+Ocean Governance, Law, and Policy | AUG 2025

 This report analyzes policy options to address the economic vulnerability of Nova Scotia lobster fishers to acute shocks, using COVID-19 as a case study.
 It evaluates trade-offs across four policy options—cash transfers, loans, price guarantees, and public marketing —highlighting equity and effectiveness considerations to inform more resilient, responsive fisheries policy in Canada.